Colchester City Council are enforcing the Advertisement Regulations 2007.

 Please note that planning permission is required if you wish to advertise within the Conservation Area.
 You can advertise in an area without any restrictictions as long as the poster complies with the rules (link above) then no consent is required from the Local Planning Authority (CBC).

-There are various public noticeboards in Mersea; Rotunda (charities only), Barclays Bank (inside), Tesco (inside), Coop (inside), petrol station, Seaview bus shelter, Victoria Esplanade car park hut and East Mersea Village Hall car park.
+There are various public noticeboards in Mersea; Rotunda (charities only), Barclays Bank (inside), Tesco (inside) and Coop (inside).
+Seaview bus shelter and East Mersea Village Hall car park.

 Two beach wheelchairs to hire for a donation - 'D-Bug' and 'Hippocampe' (more sporty model).

 For Blue Badge enquires click here or telephone 0345 603 7630.

 Bonfires guidelines and how to deal with smoke nuisance: click here